 Cast iron is my favorite kitchen staple for cooking and baking.
-I use it to make crispy sweet potatoes, pan-fried chicken tenders, cornbread, and even a homemade blueberry crisp dessert.
+I make crispy sweet potatoes, pan-fried chicken tenders, cornbread, and even a homemade blueberry crisp dessert.

 Why Cast Iron?

-- Versatile: from the stovetop to oven and even a camp fire, you can cook nearly anything in cast iron making it the most verstaile cookware.
+- Versatile: from the stove top to the oven and even a campfire, you can cook nearly anything in cast iron, making it the most versatile cookware.

-- Non-Stick Seasoning: The most wonderful thing about cast iron cookware is the non-stick surface making it easy to cook and clean.
+- Non-Stick Seasoning: The most beautiful thing about cast iron cookware is the non-stick surface making it easy to cook and clean.